 in dirty clothes.
 It looks like they have stopped taking shower for a long time and we smell something disgusting, but we didn’t show our mood from our face because we all know they are all very poor, nobody give them enough love.
 So we must help them rather than despise them.
 When I tried to talk with them, they were a little shy.........

 Imagine 38 Children living in a single house, some of them are babies, and some of them are handicapped that couldn't taking care of themselves.
 Our project is to help the mother of 38 children who has been rescuing abandoned children from the streets, and raising them without government's support in Shanxi, China.
 This is a project will involve fundraising, academic tutoring, and team works etc.

-The Young Leaders are the passionate youth to help improve education for students, to assist with the care of children in the orphanages.
-Our Young Leaders programs reach out to the orphanages in Mexico and Guatemala，to the rural schools in China.
+The Young Leaders are the passionate youth to help improve education for students, to assist with the care of children in the orphanages, to start fundraising campaign for the children in the develop countries.
+Our Young Leaders programs reach out to the orphanages in Mexico and Guatemala, to the rural schools in China.
 Whether you spend your days collecting books to build a small library for the students, tutoring after school children in the orphanage, or letting your inner artist shine as you paint murals for the kids, you’ll be able to catalyze real societal and life change while being completely immersed in a new culture and welcoming community.
-When you are landing your hands to the underprivileged children in a developing country, you are not only changing their lives, but also changing your perspective of the world, gathering the great college essay stories, and gaining life change experiences.
+When you are landing your hands to the underprivileged children in a developing country, you are not only changing their lives, but also changing your perspective of the world, and gaining life change experiences.
 We invite you to join our team, to help the children in need.

 Many of the residents of the orphanage were neglected and abused, or the children of migrant farm worker.
 One way or another, circumstances prevent them from seeing their families.
 However, they learn from each other, forming their own family, and taught me a lot in the process.........